mosip/documentation/docs/roadmap.md

 ![](\_images/roadmap-img2.png)

-MOSIP encourages you to participate in building a digital ID infrastructure that empowers individuals and organizations to securely and effectively access a wide range of services while safeguarding privacy and data integrity.
-Connect to the community to contribute your expertise and ideas, making a meaningful impact on the development of a robust and inclusive digital ID ecosystem that benefits everyone.
-To know more, click [here](https://community.mosip.io/).
+While we embark on the journey outlined in our roadmap, we at MOSIP encourage you to participate in building a digital ID infrastructure that empowers individuals and organizations to securely and effectively access a wide range of services while safeguarding privacy and data integrity.
+Connect with us on the [Community](https://community.mosip.io/) to contribute your expertise and ideas, making a meaningful impact on the development of a robust and inclusive digital ID ecosystem that benefits everyone.

-The roadmap serves as a prelude to the year-wise links, providing a strategic overview of the journey ahead and highlighting key milestones and objectives for each year.
+Head below to navigate through our year-wise roadmap, that provides a strategic overview of the journey ahead and highlightes the key milestones and objectives for each year.

 * [Roadmap 2023-2024]().